Main content

 Experiential Learning Mission

-Emory Law students are required to complete the Six-Credit Experiential Learning Requirement as per ABA Standard 303 and the ABA’s Guidance Memo.
-Externing for credit hours rather than financial compensation at one of our hundreds of approved placement sites throughout Georgia and beyond is an excellent way to do so.
+Emory Law students must fulfill the Six-Credit Experiential Learning Requirement as per ABA Standard 303 and the ABA’s Guidance Memo.
+Completing an externship for credit hours instead of financial compensation at one of our hundreds of approved placement sites throughout Georgia and beyond is a fantastic way to meet this requirement.

-As an extern at a corporation, small firm, government office, or public interest organization, you will learn powerful skills for succeeding in the practice of law upon graduating and passing the bar.
-Through the Externship Program, you will discover the ethical and practical issues attorneys and judges wrestle with and take seriously.
-In so doing, you will find that members of the bar believe in the value of service regardless of their area of practice, and are deeply committed to their clients, the rule of law, and the highest standards of excellence.
-You will also come to appreciate that, throughout your career, you should strive to improve your skills and knowledge to become better lawyers.
+As an extern at a corporation, small firm, government office, or public interest organization, you will develop essential skills for a successful legal career.
+The Externship Program allows you to engage with the ethical and practical issues attorneys and judges face daily.
+You will find that members of the bar, regardless of their practice area, are dedicated to serving their clients, upholding the rule of law, and maintaining the highest standards of excellence.
+You will also learn the importance of continually improving your skills and knowledge throughout your career to become a better lawyer.

-Finally, if you happen to give more time than required during an externship with a designated nonprofit, prosecution, and/or public defender placement, you may count those overage hours as pro bono service, which is both a requirement of many state bars and a foundational underpinning of the legal profession.
-Visit our Pro Bono Program for more information.
+Moreover, if you exceed the required hours during an externship with a designated nonprofit, prosecution, or public defender placement, you can count those extra hours as pro bono service.
+This not only fulfills many state bar requirements but also reinforces the core values of the legal profession.
+For more information, visit our Pro Bono Program.

 Externship Student Testimonials